TritonNetwork/TritonProtocol/CONTRIBUTING.md

 - A Contributor SHALL NOT commit changes directly to the project.
 - To discuss a patch, people MAY comment on the Platform pull request, on the commit, or elsewhere.
 - To accept or reject a patch, a Maintainer SHALL use the Platform interface.
-- Maintainers SHOULD NOT merge their own patches except in exceptional cases, such as non-responsiveness from other Maintainers for an extended period (more than 30 days) or unless urgent as defined by the Triton Maintainers Team.
+- Maintainers SHOULD NOT merge their own patches except in exceptional cases, such as non-responsiveness from other Maintainers for an extended period (more than 30 days) or unless urgent as defined by the Equilibria Maintainers Team.
-- Triton Maintainers SHALL NOT make value judgments on correct patches unless the Triton Maintainer (as may happen in rare circumstances) is a core code developer.
+- Equilibria Maintainers SHALL NOT make value judgments on correct patches unless the Equilibria Maintainer (as may happen in rare circumstances) is a core code developer.
 - The Contributor MAY tag an issue as "Ready" after making a pull request for the issue.
 - The user who created an issue SHOULD close the issue after checking the patch is successful.
 - Maintainers SHOULD ask for improvements to incorrect patches and SHOULD reject incorrect patches if the Contributor does not respond constructively.